freetrade126/escrowforbitcoin/README.md

 ```
 /api/v1/address/get
 ```
-It assigns new a address  to guest.
+It assigns new a address  to guest.<br>

-If the guest has already assigned address, api returns one.
+If the guest has already assigned address, api returns one.<br>

 2. check transactions of specified bitcoin address (deposit).
 ```
 /api/v1/address/check/**{address}**
 ```

-Once upon detecting transactions in the bitcoin address, it updates **address** collection document and counting on confirmations of bitcoin network.
+Once upon detecting transactions in the bitcoin address, it updates **address** collection document and counting on confirmations of bitcoin network.<br>

-An incoming transaction needs to receive 3 Bitcoin network confirmations to appear in your wallet.
+An incoming transaction needs to receive 3 Bitcoin network confirmations to appear in your wallet.<br>

-Confirmations have done, It create or update new document in **wallet** collection.
+Confirmations have done, It create or update new document in **wallet** collection.<br>

 3. create escrow bitcoins.
 ```